Prayer

 Timeline (Proposal)

-• Month 0–1: Planning & partner lock
+• Month 0–1: Planning & partner confirmation

 • Month 2: Build & test stations